ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 Blood Bowl pitch.

 et, over the years, there has been no shortage of Goblin and Halflinng Blood Bowl players.
-Members of both races take to Nufflee's sacred gridiron in
+Members of both races take to Nuffle's sacred gridiron in

 numbers beyond counting in search of glory and fame, hoping to make it